fscorrupt/awesome-stars/README.md

 - [dfop02/auto-sub](https://github.com/dfop02/auto-sub) - Automatically subtitle a video from almost any language to your native language with at least 70% of precision.
 - [rmountjoy92/DashMachine](https://github.com/rmountjoy92/DashMachine) - Another web application bookmark dashboard, with fun features.
 - [chazlarson/Media-Scripts](https://github.com/chazlarson/Media-Scripts) -
-- [chaiNNer-org/chaiNNer](https://github.com/chaiNNer-org/chaiNNer) - A node-based image processing and AI upscaling GUI that makes it easy to chain together complex processing tasks.
+- [chaiNNer-org/chaiNNer](https://github.com/chaiNNer-org/chaiNNer) - A node-based image processing GUI aimed at making chaining image processing tasks easy and customizable.
+Born as an AI upscaling application, chaiNNer has grown into an extremely flexible and powerful
 - [josegonzalez/python-github-backup](https://github.com/josegonzalez/python-github-backup) - backup a github user or organization
 - [NiNiyas/Bettarr-Notifications](https://github.com/NiNiyas/Bettarr-Notifications) - Better Notifications for Sonarr, Radarr and Prowlarr.
 Supports Discord, Telegram, Slack, Pushover and ntfy.
 - [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.